 Faculty & Staff

-- Director, Urban Harbors Institute
+Senior Research Fellow, Urban Harbors Institute

 Wiggin's work in coastal management and planning includes work as an associate investigator in Bulgaria, responsible for training national and local government officials in coastal management, local coastal plans, assessing coastal issues, environmental impact assessment, GIS mapping, and strategies for program implementation and public participation.
 He also worked on the coastal element of the Environmental Capacity-Building Action Plan for the Murmansk region of Russia.
 Wiggin's extensive planning experience includes work on numerous coastal, harbor, and resource management plans in the U.S. He is the chairman of the Advisory Council for the Boston Harbor Islands National Park and serves on the Coastal Resources Advisory Board of the Massachusetts Coastal Zone Management Program.
 He has taught several undergraduate level courses in coastal management and planning and has made presentations on coastal management, planning, and port management at numerous conferences and workshops.